What is Furoshiki?

 A furoshiki is an almost square piece of cloth that is traditionally used to wrap, carry or protect items.
 It is folded in a manner similar to origami to create beautiful gift-wrapping and bags.

 Here at Zusetsu we currently stock 4 sizes of furoshiki:

-Furoshiki are increasingly popular as more and more environmentally-conscious people choose this exceptional alternative to plastic shopping bags and unrecyclable gift-wrapping paper.
+Furoshiki are becoming more and more popular as environmentally-conscious people choose this exceptional reusable alternative to plastic shopping bags and unrecyclable gift-wrapping paper.

 With their contemporary designs, and their long heritage, our furoshiki from Kyoto are truly beautiful.

 Visit our Furoshiki Tutorials page for lots of Kyoto wrapping ideas to get you started.
 Every order receives a free, easy-to-follow furoshiki instruction booklet!

 We also offer furoshiki workshops so that you can come along and brush up your skills.
 Look out for upcoming events on our Events page, or email us if you’d like to host one!

 Gwendolyn Smith, The Guardian: 'Why Reusable Cloth Could Consign Christmas Gift-wrap to the Bin'.